-For example, suppose you want to include only Listings that have the Modem extension type selected.
-Select Extension Type.
-The Extension Type Filter dialog box appears.
-Select Include, select Modem, and click OK.
+For example, suppose you want to include only Listings in the IT department.
+Select Department.
+The String Filter dialog box appears.
+Select Include, Type IT as the pattern to match, and click OK.
 The criteria appear in the Filter dialog box, as illustrated below.